-Nick Tosches taught me you do not need to like a story to be captured by the storyteller.
+Nick Tosches taught me you do not need to like the story to be captured by the storyteller.

 The writer Nick Tosches, who died last month, was someone I lost touch with but always intended to see again.
 For years, I told myself: One day, I’m going to track him down.
 In my mind, I saw myself going up to NYC, where he lived and roamed for over 40-plus years, and there, face to face, we’d sit down together and pick up our conversation as if we had never stopped talking.
 But I didn’t follow through and now, suddenly, I’ve missed Nick, forever.
 I think we all have people we’ve lost contact with but want to see again – and that, in part, is the larger purpose of this post.
 Let me be Ms Bad Example, a lesson in failure I will always regret - but you, dear reader, need not!

-The other purpose of this post is my simple need to remember him.
+The other purpose of this post is my need to remember Nick out loud.

-Nick Tosches taught me you do not need to like a story to be captured by the storyteller.
-Put another way, Dennis Chute of The Edmonton Journal of Alberta, in a jiu jitsu-like review of Nick's book, In the Hand of Dante, once wrote, "Reading Tosches is like being mugged."
+Nick Tosches taught me you do not need to like the story to be captured by the storyteller.
+Reading Nick was no walk in the park.
+Or well, maybe it depends on the neighborhood.
+Dennis Chute of The Edmonton Journal of Alberta, in a jiu jitsu-like review of Nick's book, In the Hand of Dante, once wrote, "Reading Tosches is like being mugged."

 Over his lifetime, Nick attracted a legion of devoted followers and developed a reputation for, as it were, authentic cool.
 In the “Disappearing Manhattan” episode of Anthony Bourdain's travel and food show, No Reservations, Bourdain would introduce Nick as “...the oracle...the writer, poet, biographer and truly legendary, notorious figure in the history of everything that was ever cool.”